deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 *Sharman* was pulsing with activity.
 Personnel in the uniforms of all different branches from several different nations were rushing back and forth with serious expressions and assorted tablets, pieces of paper or toolboxes.
 Powell received, read, signed and gave orders on three quick matters while just striding down a thirty-meter corridor as personnel made room for them.

 Daar spoke to him urgently and low.
-“Did you get brief on what I’m gonna do?”
+“Did you get briefed on what I’m gonna do?”

 Powell looked grim. “...Aye.”